Troubleshoot Web Deploy problems with Visual Studio

 Is Web Deploy installed?

-You can verify that Web Deploy is installed by going to the Programs and Features control panel and looking for Microsoft Web Deploy 2.0 in the list of installed programs.
-If it isn't there, you can install it via the Web Platform Installer by going to the Products tab.
-It's listed as Web Deployment Tool 2.1.
+You can verify that Web Deploy is installed by going to the Programs and Features control panel and looking for Microsoft Web Deploy 4.0 in the list of installed programs.
+If it isn't there, you can download and install it from the official download page.
 You should also ensure the Web Deployment Agent Service (MsDepSvc) is running.

 Is the web deployment handler installed?

-If Web Deploy is installed and you still get this error, make sure the IIS 7 Deployment Handler feature in Web Deploy is installed.
-In the Programs and Features control panel, find Microsoft Web Deploy 2.0, right-click and select Change.
+If Web Deploy is installed and you still get this error, make sure the IIS Deployment Handler feature in Web Deploy is installed.
+In the Programs and Features control panel, find Microsoft Web Deploy 4.0, right-click it and select Change.
 In the Wizard that comes up, select Next on the first page and then select Change on the second page.
-Add IIS 7 Deployment Handler and everything under it.
+Add IIS Deployment Handler and everything under it.

 Select Next to complete the Wizard.
 You need to restart the web management service after making this change.